tomnwk/SousTitres/README.md

 The word `Sous-titres` is french for subtitles.

-With this program you will be able to download subtitles for your video files without too much interaction: the idea is to retrieve subtitles of by computing the video file hash and querying a provider remote api with it.
+With this program you will be able to download subtitles for your video files without too much interaction: the idea is to retrieve subtitles by computing the video file hash and querying a provider remote api with it.
 For the time being, OpenSubtitles Xml-rpc api is being used.

 ## Execute